josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 ---

-## 🧿 Presenting assessment
+## 🧿 Presenting Assessment

 At this stage, the narrowest defensible formulation is:

 > **A wider Defence affordability problem has been translated into a comparatively small but operationally sensitive reduction or reprioritisation of British Army collective training.
+>
-Public reporting and the Army's own explanation do not yet establish who selected that trade-off, what alternatives were considered, precisely what capability is affected, how effectively modernised training can mitigate the loss, or who formally accepted the resulting readiness risk.**
+> Public reporting and the Army's own explanation do not yet establish who selected that trade-off, what alternatives were considered, precisely what capability is affected, how effectively modernised training can mitigate the loss, or who formally accepted the resulting readiness risk.**

 That is enough to investigate.